The Contact-Free Baby Monitor

 Working on the layered masks for the Radar Sensor SoC PCB

-I also added some geo layers to the inside of the board to create a sense of inner shadow and uneven light penetration.
-The golden contact plate geo has a procedural blend with the PCB surface, enhancing the glazing effect.
+I also added some geometry layers inside the board to create a sense of internal shadow and uneven light penetration.

 Radar Sensor SoC Board rendering WIP